 I have written this well known linear model in a slightly different way than it is usually displayed in order to emphasize two of its properties that are well known to statisticians.
 First, the environmental and genotypic effects are in units of phenotype.
 We are not actually assessing how much variation in environment or genotype exists, but only how much perturbation of phenotype has been the outcome of average difference in environment.
-The analysis in expression (1) is completely tautological, since it is framed entirely in terms of phenotype and both sides of the equation must balance by the definitions of GE and e.
-To turn expression (1) into a contingent one relating actual values of environmental variables like temperature to phenotypic score, we would need functions of the form and where g and T are measured on a genetic and a temperature scale rather than on a scale of phenotype.
-Thus, the linear model [equation (1)] makes it impossible to know whether the environmental deviation $(E - \mu_Y)$ is small because there are no variations in actual environment or because the particular genotype is insensitive to the environmental deviations, which themselves may be quite considerable.
-From the standpoint of the tautological analysis of expression (1), this distinction is irrelevant, but as we shall see, it is supremely relevant for those questions that are of real importance in our science.
+The analysis in equation (1) is completely tautological, since it is framed entirely in terms of phenotype and both sides of the equation must balance by the definitions of GE and e.
+To turn equation (1) into a contingent one relating actual values of environmental variables such as temperature to phenotypic score, we would need functions of the form where g and T are measured on a genetic and a temperature scale rather than on a scale of phenotype.
+Thus, the linear model, equation (1), makes it impossible to know whether the environmental deviation $(E - \mu_Y)$ is small because there are no variations in actual environment or because the particular genotype is insensitive to the environmental deviations, which themselves may be quite considerable.
+From the standpoint of the tautological analysis of equation (1), this distinction is irrelevant, but as we shall see, it is supremely relevant for those questions that are of real importance in our science.

-$$(E - \mu_Y) = f(T - \mu_T) \tag{2}$$
+$$(E - \boldsymbol{\mu}Y) = f(T - \boldsymbol{\mu}T) \tag{2}$$

-$$GE = h[(g - \mu_g), (T - \mu_T)],$$ (3)
+$$GE = h\Big[\Big(g - \mu_g\Big), (T - \mu_T)\Big], \tag{3}$$

-Second, expression (1) contains population means at two levels.
-One level is the grand mean phenotype μ_Y and the other is the set of so-called "marginal" genotypic and environmental means, E and G. These, it must be remembered, are the mean for a given environment averaged over all genotypes in the population and the mean for a given genotype averaged over all environments.
+Second, equation (1) contains population means at two levels.
+One level is the grand mean phenotype μ_Y and the other is the set of so-called 'marginal' genotypic and environmental means, E and G. These, it must be remembered, are the mean for a given environment averaged over all genotypes in the population and the mean for a given genotype averaged over all environments.

 But since the analysis is a function of these phenotypic means, it will, in general, give a different result if the means are different.
 That is, the linear model is a local analysis.
 It gives a result that depends upon the actual distribution of genotypes and environments in the particular population sampled.
 Therefore, the result of the analysis has a historical (i.e., spatiotemporal) limitation and is not in general a statement about functional relations.
-So, the genetic variance for a character in a population may be very small because the functional relationship between gene action and the character is weak for any conceivable genotype or simply because the population is homozygous for those loci that are of strong functional significance for the trait.
+So, the genetic variance for a character in a population may be very small because the functional relationship between gene action and the character is weak for any conceivable genotype or it may be small simply because the population is homozygous for those loci that are of strong functional significance for the trait.
 The analysis of variation cannot distinguish between these alternatives even though for most purposes in human genetics we wish to do so.